-Michael Young, a 24-year-old man from Paramus, was arrested at the scene by New Brunswick Police Department (NBPD) and charged with attempted murder "along with weapons offenses," according to Captain JT Miller.
+A 24-year-old man from Paramus was arrested at the scene by New Brunswick Police Department (NBPD) and charged with attempted murder “along with weapons offenses,” according to Captain JT Miller.

-Joel Tomanelli, a 23-year-old man from Hillsdale, was also arrested and charged with aggravated assault.
+A 23-year-old man from Hillsdale was also arrested and charged with aggravated assault.

 Both suspects are Rutgers University students according to the press release.
 Rutgers University’s Police Department (RUPD) has not yet issued a crime alert related to the incident.

-Young is the second Rutgers student to be accused of stabbing someone this school year.
-On October 30, 18-year-old Daniel Leandry was arrested following an incident outside a Rutgers dorm where he and two other people sufferred stab wounds.
+This is the second time a Rutgers student has been accused of stabbing someone this school year.
+On October 30, 18-year-old Daniel Leandry was arrested following an incident outside a Rutgers dorm where he and two other people suffered stab wounds.

 Two ambulances were dispatched to the scene, with personnel instructed to meet with police before transporting “two assault victims,” according to emergency radio transmissions.
 Shortly before 2:30am, another ambulance was dispatched to police headquarters, for the same reason.